ThisIsNimishka/ThisIsNimishka/README.md

-- 👋 Hi, I’m @ThisIsNimishka
+- 👋 Hello, everyone!
+This is Nimishka.
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I'm deeply passionate about continuous learning and contributing positively to data-driven initiatives.
 - 🌱 I’m currently persuing Bachelors in Technology in Computer Science and Engineering
 - 📫 Get in touch with me on LinkedIn.